UPDATED 5/28/20 to add more locations and additional photos to show favorite spots!

 Hidden where Pioneer Way and Waller Road meet in Tacoma, Swan Creek Park is a quiet little swimming hole surrounded by trees.
 You might want to bring a towel because shoes are bound to come off.
 There are trails and little bridges to explore as well.

 Like Point Defiance, Wright Park is gorgeous in all seasons.
 The yellow leaves of the ginkgo tree brighten up the park even on the darkest days.
-While photographing inside the Conservatory is a no-go without a permit, there are no restrictions for hanging outside in the gazebo.
+The conservatory fee is only $25/30 minutes which is so worth paying (it’s for a good cause, too!) if you love plants and need an indoor location.
 The 27-acre arboretum has lots of beautiful spots to sit and enjoy being with your family.

 (Opera Alley, steps of UW, glass bridge & museum, former “Graffiti Garages”)